Fabo011/aws-solution-architect-helper/05_DataMigration/databasemigration.md

 - <b>AWS Backup: </b>Use AWS Backup to manage, plan and automate backups within AWS Cloud in one place.
 For all databases and EFS, FSx, Storage Gateway.

 - <b>AWS Backup Vault Lock: </b>Use AWS Backup Vault Lock when you want to create a backup which cant be deleted.
 Even the root user cannot delete backups when this is enabled.
 Use MFA to disable this.

+- <b>AWS Application Discovery Service: </b>Use Application Discovery Service when you wanna migrate on-premises application -> AWS Cloud.
+Discover Service will gather information about your data center (config, dependencies, mapping etc.) to help you to migrate application to AWS seamlessly.

+- <b>MGN: </b>Use AWS Application Migration Service when you wanna shift and lift on-premises applications to AWS Cloud.

+- <b>Snow Family: </b>Use one of the services of Snow Family to migrate extra large amount of data to AWS Cloud.
+When your migration takes longer than 1 week over the internet just take Snowball for example to migrate.
+For more information about Snow Family go ti StorageGateway_Transfer.

+- <b>VMware Cloud on AWS: </b>Use VMware Cloud on AWS when you wanna run your on-premises VMware hybrid with AWS Cloud for disaster recovery strategy or migrate in to AWS.